msalvati1997/mf_devfile/README.md

 Open
  -----------------------------
-The device opening operation allocates the private session structure.
-The allocation of the structure is allowed only if the device_state of the object is set to ENABLE (0), otherwise (DISABLE) it is not possible to create new sessions.
+The device opening operation allocates a private session structure.
+The allocation of the structure is allowed only if the device_state of the object is set to ENABLE, otherwise (DISABLE) it is not possible to create new sessions.

 Writes
  -----------------------------